 FACT: ~907 grams of CO2/KWh is emitted from coal fired power plants in the dirtiest 100% coal-based electricity generation areas.

 FACT: 907 (g) x .25 (KWh) = 226 grams/mile in dirtiest 100% coal-based electricity generation areas, which remains lower than the 390 grams from the small ICE car so in reality, even if your EV is charged in an area that gets all of its electricity from coal, EV’s are still cleaner than a comparable ICE powered vehicle.

 MYTH: Building more EV’s will require us to build many more power plants to provide all the electricity to operate all of them.

 FACT: EV’s are charged from the same utility grid that your mobile devices use.
-Like your devices, EV’s come with their own charging cable that plugs into a standard 110v outlet.
+Like your devices, EV’s come with their own charging cable that plugs into a standard electrical outlet found on the outside of your house.
 Like most of your mobile electronic devices they are usually charged at night, while you are sleeping, and when electricity generated from emissions free wind and hydro power is in low demand, lower in cost, and goes mostly unused – so there is ample supply to power your EV.
 For those opposed to plugging in (or the busy, lazy and/or forgetful types) now in development are inductive charging highway lanes that, when you need a charge, you will just simply drive in the lane and your car will charge while moving at speed!
 There are also currently available inductive charging pads (just like you can buy for mobile devices) but made for select EV’s.
 This will eliminate the need to plug in your EV at home and possibly one day you will even be able to just park in an EV charging parking space and your car will automatically start charging as you walk away.